The Sticky Truth Behind Eco-Friendly Gummies

 What gives it that perfect chew?
 The choice is critical:

-• Gelatin: Requires a fully traceable, ethical animal supply chain where by-products are utilized, not wasted.
+• Gelatin: Requires a fully traceable, ethical animal supply chain where by-products are used, not wasted.

-• Pectin (plant-based): The gold standard is sourcing it from upcycled citrus or apple pomace-turning juice industry waste into a functional ingredient.
+• Pectin (plant-based): The gold standard?
+Sourcing it from upcycled citrus or apple pomace—turning juice industry waste into a functional ingredient.

-Each path demands a completely different sourcing and processing map.
+Each path means a completely different sourcing and processing map.

 3. Where the Energy Bill Explodes

-This is the heart of the matter.
-Gummy making is inherently energy-intensive, and cutting that use is a silent victory.
+Here’s the heart of it.
+Gummy making is energy-intensive, and cutting that energy use is a silent win.
 The major drains are:

 1. The Cooker: Heating and cooling massive batches of slurry requires precise, efficient thermal systems.